wchesley/The-Notebook/School/Business Finance/Finance Notes.md

 ### Measuring the Required Rate of Return
 The finance profession has had difficulty in developing a practical approach to measure an investor's requried rate of return; however, financial managers often use a method called the capital asset pricing model (CAPM)
-**capital asset pricing model (CAPM)** an equation tha tequates the expected rae of return on a stock to the risk free rate plus a risk premium for hte stock's systematic risk.
+**capital asset pricing model (CAPM)** an equation that equates the expected rae of return on a stock to the risk free rate plus a risk premium for the stock's systematic risk.
 This is widely accepted but is not without critisim.
 Starting to measure the CAPM begins with calculating the Risk Premium.

 Risk Premium = Investor's required rate of return ( *r* ) - risk free rate of return ( *r<sub>f</sub>* )